-If a read access occurs while E2LAT=1, then the data bus will not be driven.
+If a read access occurs while E2LAT = 1, then the data bus is not driven.

-If a write access occurs while E2LAT=0, then the data on the bus will not be latched.
+If a write access occurs while E2LAT = 0, then the data on the bus is not latched.

-If a programming cycle is interrupted (by software/ RESET action), the memory data will not be guaranteed.
+If a programming cycle is interrupted (by RESET action), the integrity of the data in memory is not guaranteed.

-5.6 Data EEPROM Read-out Protection
+5.6 DATA EEPROM READ-OUT PROTECTION